March 3, 1820

 Why was the Missouri Compromise so important to the Senate?
 It maintained a delicate balance between free and slave states.
 On the single most divisive issue of the day, the U.S. Senate was equally divided.
 If the slavery question could be settled politically, any such settlement would have to happen in the Senate.
 That realization inspired men like Henry Clay—and Daniel Webster and John C. Calhoun—to join the Senate, shining the spotlight of public attention on a new stage and a new era of debate.

-Ironically, it was the astute maneuvering of Speaker Henry Clay that helped bring about this “Golden Age of the Senate,” creating a legislative forum in which Senator Henry Clay would soon forge other Union-saving compromises.
+Ironically, it was the astute maneuvering of Speaker Henry Clay that helped bring about this new era of Senate debate, creating a legislative forum in which Senator Henry Clay would soon forge other Union-saving compromises.